American Gold Eagle Coins

-The obverse design of the Gold Eagle is based on the Saint-Gaudens Double Eagle, introduced into circulation in 1907.
-The iconic Liberty figure is portrayed striding forward with a torch in her right hand and olive branch in her left.
-The reverse of the coin was designed by Miley Busiek and features a male eagle bringing an olive branch to a nest of eagle hatchlings and female eagle.
+The original Type 1 obverse design for the series is based on the Augustus Saint-Gaudens Double Eagle, introduced into circulation in 1907.
+The iconic allegorical Liberty figure is portrayed striding forward with a torch in her right hand and olive branch in her left.
+The reverse of the Type 1 coin was designed by Miley Frost (Busiek) and features a male eagle bringing an olive branch to a nest of eagle hatchlings and female eagle.
+Frost originally created a sculpture based on this Family of Eagles design, which was selected as the official commemorative for Reagan’s first inaugural.

 Bullion and Collectible Gold Eagles

-Proof Gold Eagles have been offered for collectors since 1986.
-These coins undergo a specialized minting process, which includes multiple strikes with specially prepared dies to create a high quality finish.
-Proof coins generally display cameo properties, where raised elements of the design are frosted and the backgrounds are mirrored.
-In 2006 the US Mint issued a special reverse proof Gold Eagle, which features the opposite effect.
-From 2006 to 2008, the US Mint offered a collectible Uncirculated version of the Gold Eagle.
-These coins are struck on specially burnished blanks and carry the “W” mint mark.
+Proof Gold Eagles have been offered to investors and coin collectors since 1986.
+These gold coins are manufactured through a specialized minting process, which includes multiple strikes with specially prepared dies to create a high quality finish.
+Proof coins generally display a cameo finish, where raised elements of the design are frosted and the background fields are mirrored.
+In 2006 the U.S. Mint issued a special reverse proof Gold Eagle, which features the opposite effect.

 • 1 ounce: $50 face value